Ebola is one of the world’s most deadly diseases.

 Risk of Ebola spreading

-The risk of Ebola spreading to the UK is minimal, but to minimise it even further we need more resources to bring the outbreak under control in West Africa.
+The risk of Ebola spreading to South Africa is limited, but to minimise it even further we need more resources to bring the outbreak under control in West Africa.

 Before this outbreak, MSF has treated hundreds of people affected by Ebola in Uganda, Republic of Congo, the Democratic Republic of Congo (DRC), Sudan, Gabon and Guinea.
 In 2007, MSF entirely contained an epidemic of Ebola in Uganda.